boazbk/tcs/lec_00_1_math_background.md

 The advantage of Lamport's format is that it is very clear for every sentence in the proof what is the role that it plays.
 It is also much easier to transform such proofs into machine-checkable forms.
-The disadvantage is that such proofs can be more tedious to read and write, with less differentiation between the important parts of the arguments versus the more routine ones.
+The disadvantage is that such proofs can be tedious to read and write, with less differentiation between the important parts of the arguments versus the more routine ones.
 :::

 ## Extended example: Topological Sorting { #topsortsec }